ApryseSDK/webviewer-react-sample/README.md

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)

 This repo is specifically designed for any users interested in integrating WebViewer into React project.
-This project was generated with [Create React App](https://github.com/facebook/create-react-app).
-See [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) for more information.
+You can watch [a video here](https://youtu.be/bVhWXuLSL0k) to help you get started.

 ## Initial setup